duckfriend123/kani-addon/README.md

 - **Better Chest Swap** – currently broken.
 - **Flashbang** – flashbangs you
 - **Helene Fischer** - self explanatory.
+- **Full Blink** – chokes ALL outgoing packets until you toggle it off, with an optional fake player placeholder and auto-disable timer.
 - **Crash** – crashes you.

 ### HUD Elements